jjoony93/jeonssa-HCI/DP6 Hi-Fi prototype/report.md

 #### List one useful implementation skill you learned while working on DP5 and DP6.
-Using Jquery mask library to parse phone number formatting
+Using Jquery mask library to parse phone number formatting.
+In addition, I could use this to format date, credit number, ip address and etc. I saved time to wrtie longer jquery to implement the same function that a mask library would do in 1 line.

 ### Sewon Hong